dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The data parameters are:

-- `elementInstanceKey` - the unique identifier of a particular element; can be the workflow instance key (as obtained during instance creation), or a given element, such as a service task (see elementInstanceKey on the job message)
+- `elementInstanceKey` - the unique identifier of a particular element; can be the process instance key (as obtained during instance creation), or a given element, such as a service task (see elementInstanceKey on the job message)
 - `local` - (optional, default: `false`) if true, the variables will be merged strictly into the local scope (as indicated by elementInstanceKey); this means the variables is not propagated to upper scopes.